-- The proposal recommends dispersion of inert spoil and restoring the sites to improve landscaping, visual impact with additional planting and ecosystems thereby re-providing significantly improved public amenity to the residents. - The two sites are former landfill sites that have massively been underutilised for the past 27 years, a maintenance liability to the Council, a magnet for anti-social behaviour and illegal encampment. - The Council has an on-going licence with the Environment Agency (EA) to periodically monitor gas levels / emissions from contaminants in the ground. - The proposal entails granting the preferred Contractor an 'agreement for Lease' that allows the Contractor to assemble the environmental, design and planning team at own cost to progress a planning application and resident engagement.
-If planning is granted, the Council and the Contractor are to enter into a Lease agreement that allows the Contractor to undertake the restoration project as per planning consent.
+- The proposal recommends dispersion of inert spoil and restoring the sites to improve landscaping, visual impact with additional planting and ecosystems thereby re-providing a significantly improved public amenity to the residents. - The site is a former quarry and landfill site that has been massively underutilised for the past 27 years and a maintenance liability to the Council. - The Council has an on-going licence with the Environment Agency (EA) to periodically monitor gas levels / emissions from contaminants in the ground. - The proposal entails granting the preferred Contractor an 'agreement for Lease' that allows the Contractor to assemble the environmental, design and planning team at own cost to progress a planning application and residents consultation.
+If planning is

-Local and Cabinet Members have been consulted in this matter and are supportive of the recommendation.
+- granted, the Council and the Contractor are to enter into a Lease agreement that will allow the Contractor to undertake the restoration project as per planning consent. - Local and Cabinet Members have been consulted in this matter and are not averse to the recommendation.